Meet the Team

 Ife's LinkedIn

 A PMP-certified project manager, Ife loves to create experiences that foster learning, drive connection, and build community.
-She serves as BlackOak’s Events Director.
-In this role, she manages the Green Gateways Program and plans and executes events that embody the organization’s mission and values.
+As BlackOak’s Events Director, she leads the design, planning, and execution of networking events and professional development opportunities aligned with the organization’s mission.

-In service to her Nigerian roots, Ife's passion for developing emerging leaders led her to partner with CTCTW to design and deliver an innovation challenge for high school students, spotlighting the creative wealth of young Nigerians.
-She currently serves as a board member of SprinNG, an organization building a community of young Nigerians in writing and literature.
+In service to her Nigerian roots, Ife partnered with Children that Change the World to design and deliver an innovation challenge for high school students in Ogbomoso, Nigeria, spotlighting the creative potential of young leaders.
+She also serves as a board member of SprinNG, an organization building a community of young African writers and amplifying their work on the global stage.

 image employee